Welcome to BIC

 Since 1999, BIC's annual supply chain seminar at LBF has provided both national and international representatives of the book industry, and members of the public, with an opportunity to meet and exchange views and information on all aspects of the supply chain.

-This year's seminar - Building a Better Business - is taking place on Thursday 16th April, 10am-12pm in Olympia's Apex Room, National Hall Gallery.
+This year's seminar - Building a Better Business - is taking place on Thursday 16th April, 10am-12pm in Olympia's Conference Room 2, Conference Centre.

-For more information about this seminar and to see the programme and confirmed speakers, please click on the following link:
+For more information about this seminar and to see the programme and confirmed speakers, please click on the following link.
+Alternatively, come and visit us at our stand: 7K39!

 NFC and the use of RFID in Libraries - Information for Librarians